Get Started Using the Crawler Admin

 The Sidebar Menu

 The sidebar is the Admin’s main menu.
-With it, you can switch between nine tabs:
+With it, you can switch between eight tabs:

 You can also use the sidebar to:

 - return to the admin homepage (where you can select a different crawler or make a new crawler),